Juliano-OLiveira/NetflixClone/README.md

 # NetflixClone
-Reciando a Interface do Netflix
+Recriando a Interface do Netflix
 ![NetFlixClone]()